arjunsavel/cortecs/paper/paper.md

 | Polynomials    | 44                 | 0.24                      | 7.8$$\times 10^2$$   | 3.6$$\times 10^3$$     |
 | Neural network | 9                  | 2.6                       | 1.4$$\times 10^7$$   | 3.6$$\times 10^4$$     |

-Comparison of compression methods used for the HITEMP CO line list [@rothman:2010] over the IGRINS wavelength range at a resolving power of 250,000, cumulative for all data points.
+Comparison of compression methods used for the full HITEMP CO line list [@rothman:2010] over the IGRINS wavelength range at a resolving power of 250,000, cumulative for all data points.
 Note that the neural network compression performance and timings are only assessed at a single wavelength point and extrapolated over the full wavelength range.